SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 	// Used to modify ES specific settings
 	'settings'    => [ ... ],

-	// Section to optimization the query execution 'query'       => [ ... ]
+	// Section to optimize the query execution
+	'query'       => [ ... ]
 ];
 </pre>